gustavosbarroso/simplephysics/README.md

 This repository contains numerical simulations of physical systems using the 4th-order Runge-Kutta (RK4) method and other numerical integrators, combined with interactive visualization.

-The project explores a wide range of topics in physics through computational approaches, emphasizing both numerical accuracy and physical interpretation.
+The project explores a wide range of topics in physics through computational approaches, emphasizing both **numerical accuracy** and **physical interpretation**.

 ---